2gis/2gis-maps-react/README_NEW.md

 ```

 ##### Create Ruler on map.
 [Api referense.](http://api.2gis.ru/doc/maps/manual/ruler/)

+The Ruler is needed to measure distances on the map.

 ```jsx
 import React, { Component } from 'react' import { Map, Ruler } from '2gismaps-react'